 Out went the big riffs and in came Dylanesque style storytelling wrapped in an energetic solo-acoustic delivery.

-He made an immediate impact and quickly found an unlikely ally in James Blunt: “There’s something exciting about the music of DD Allen — sort of a cross between Jake Bugg and Neil Young with a great deal of honesty in his lyrics”.
+His style immediately grabbed the attention of James Blunt who claimed, “There’s something exciting about the music of DD Allen.
+Sort of a cross between Neil Young and Jake Bugg with a great deal of honesty in lyrics.”

 But in all of this, lay a hint that DD Allen is an artist perpetually evolving his sound.

 After a brief excursion into pop-rock with his early 2020 release Seattle Lights, Allen reveals prominent 80s inspiration with I See You In the Dark.

 And between the two 2020 releases comes a subtle twist of unintended irony: